Singer regrets not doing more for Irish cause

-His band, the Pogues, an Anglo-Irish punk band previously known as ‘Pogue Mahone’, had a history of censorship and abuse at the hands of the British media.
-They broke up in 1996 because of Mr McGowan’s desire to write and perform republican and political songs.
+His band, the Pogues, an Anglo-Irish punk band previously known as ‘Pogue Mahone’, had a history of bans and abuse at the hands of the British media.
+They broke up in 1996 because of Mr McGowan’s desire to write and perform repub1ican and political songs.

 “I always felt guilty that I didn’t lay down my life for Ireland,” he tells the documentary.